By Brian Gotta, President of CoachDeck

 Parents want what’s best for their children.
-But far too many parents feel that they must control every aspect of what happens to their kids – and ensure its all positive – in order for their children to be happy.
+But far too many parents feel that they must control every aspect of what happens to their kids – and ensure its all positive – for their children to be happy.
 And while this may lead to more happiness in the short term, it can have severe, negative long-term consequences.

 We all know that life is filled with ups and downs.
 Everyone reading this article has suffered substantial setbacks at one time or another.
 And for the most part, when we’re adults, there is no mommy or daddy to swoop in and save the day when we face adversity.
 We must pick ourselves up and forge ahead on our own.
-We have to cope.
+We must cope.
 And most of our coping mechanisms were learned as children.
 Part of our growth process was figuring out that life isn’t always fair, and that sometimes things don’t go our way.
 And as painful as those lessons are to learn, they’re what develop character in us so that we can handle struggles in our lives.

 Let’s say your son or daughter plays a sport where foot speed is an advantage, and a teammate who is faster is getting more playing time.
 You and your child have a few options: You could speak to the coach, try to influence him, and maybe even pressure him into playing your child more.
 Or, maybe your child could work on his speed or try to develop other skills that make him valuable to the team.
 Or, if that sport isn’t the right one for him, maybe he could use this setback as motivation to find a new activity that better suits him.

-Because let’s fast-forward ten or fifteen years: Imagine now that your child really wants to become an architect but has no talent in drawing.
+Because let’s fast-forward ten or fifteen years: Imagine now that your child wants to become an architect but has no talent in drawing.
 He has a few options: He could work hard to improve his drawing skills.
 Or maybe he could sharpen other talents to compensate.
 Or maybe he might just have to give up that dream and find something else to do.
 But it is unlikely you’ll be able to storm into an architectural firm and demand they give your child a job he’s not qualified to do.

 However, if we’ve been doing this for our children all their lives, what else would they ever expect?